 The single most important aspect

-All too often we see how companies start to collect data on machine downtime and OEE but no tangible results come out of it.
+All too often, we see how companies start to collect data on machine downtime and OEE, but no tangible results come out of it.
 The main reason for this is the absence of a project manager or a leader.
-That is why we always encourage companies who start their digitisation projects to make sure that they have someone responsible for leading it.
+That is why we always encourage companies who start their digitization projects to make sure that they have someone responsible for leading it.
 At Evocon we call those people Evocon ambassadors.
 They know how the system works and make sure everyone inserts the necessary information about OEE and downtime into the system.
 They contact our support whenever help is needed.

-In a nutshell, all automation and digitisation projects need leaders because they help manage the process and achieve goals.
+In a nutshell, all automation and digitization projects need leaders because they help manage the process and achieve goals.
 Otherwise, data will stay just data.
 So if you are about to start with machine downtime analysis, make sure you identify that person in your company.
 Once you have someone leading the project, you have already made a huge step towards making it a success to completely transform your manufacturing and OEE.

 Laying the groundwork for success

 Once you create ownership for the project in your company, the next step is to make sure that the data you collect is valuable and actionable.
 This is the part where you have to get everyone involved.
 This step is even more crucial if you are working at a multinational company with factories in various countries.

-In order to create a working and efficient process for machine downtime analysis, it is very important that when you define breakdown causes and groups, you do it together with your colleagues on the shop floor.
-This way everyone involved in the process understands the reasons unanimously.
+To create a working and efficient process for machine downtime analysis, it is very important that when you define breakdown causes and groups, you do it together with your colleagues on the shop floor.
+This way, everyone involved in the process understands the reasons unanimously.